 Examines the importance of understanding the theory of behavior change to assist others in overcoming barriers so they may achieve sustainable behavior change.
 Refines a beginning skill set including how to advise individuals on goal setting, strategy planning, and encouraging maintenance of health and wellness goals.
+Corequisite: Essential Concepts for Health and Wellness 10546100

-Developmental Psychology &
+Developmental Psychology ☑ 10800188